h8d13/Vase/README.md

 Written in bash and python.

-> Installs **6-13x faster** than any other distro with KDE, thanks to simply caching files overlayed into the ISO.
+> Installs **6-13x faster** than any other distro with KDE, thanks to simply caching files overlayed onto the ISO.
 > And also due to tools made by the release engineering teams at Arch.
 At the cost of having to do more frequent builds.

 ---